premsg1610/Nature-s-Basket-Clone/README.md

 ## Roles & Responsibilities :-

-- GitHub is managed by Prem.
+- GitHub is managed by Prem, Aditya and Shivam.

-- The Landing Page, footer is designed & all pages functioned by Prem.
+- The Landing Page, footer is designed & all pages functioned by Aditya.

-- The Searchbar, sign in dropdown and navbar is designed and functioned by Ashok.
+- Navbar, login/signup page is designed and functioned by Shivam.

-- Women's page, Checkout page and filter is designed & functioned by Shipra.
+- Fruits & Vegetable's page, Health items page and Grocery page is designed and functioned by Prem.

+- Cart page, Wishlist and order confirmation is designed and full functional by Pallavee.

-- Men's page and Bag designed & functioned by Sunil.
+- Book delivery slot and book visit store is designed by Pratik.

-- Product details, mobile and payment details page is designed & functioned by Chetan.
+- Order review, Prodduct description and Payment page is designed and function by Ashish.

 ## Learning :-

 - We all became proficient in reading the code of team members.

-- Our code writing style became cleaner as we had to think while writing code that other team members will be reading.
+- Our code writing style became cleaner as we had used ES6 to write code and used import export so that code become well structured.

-- We had to learn about many CSS properties that we didn't know before.
+- We learn about many CSS properties that we didn't know before.

 - Our skills in JavaScript and DOM manipulation became better.